 However, drawing tablets don’t use batteries and it’s one (or more) less cable on my desk!

 - Although quite portable, it’s a bit on the heavier side.
-With the sleeve, I think this tablet can be quite portable and would fit your backpack easily.
+I think this tablet can be quite portable with the sleeve and would fit your backpack easily.
 Even though a medium-sized tablet, its format makes it easy to move it around.

 However, if you’re someone who travels a lot or goes to school and likes/wants to bring your drawing tablet along, it might be a bit too heavy for that.
 The pen case, although great since it protects its contents, is quite heavy for example.
 Overall, I don’t think it’s a tablet made with portability in mind!